MacroPower/awesome-jsonnet/readme.md

 Jsonnet packages/libraries that contain Grafana dashboards, Prometheus recording rules, and/or Prometheus alerts.

+**Readers should begin by visiting [monitoring.mixins.dev](https://monitoring.mixins.dev/), _the_ comprehensive resource for mixins.
+This repo only includes links to mixin resources not already found on monitoring.mixins.dev.**

 ### Websites

 - [monitoring.mixins.dev](https://monitoring.mixins.dev/) - Comprehensive resource for mixins.